 -Sleeping bag (check with the company you are doing your trek with if this is included, usually not)

--Sleeping matt (layer to put your sleeping bag on)(check with the company you are doing your trek with if this is included, usually not)
+-Sleeping matt (layer to put your sleeping bag on)(check with the company you are doing your trek with if this is included, usually it is not).

 -Another pair of shoes other than what you’ll hike in.

--Clothing for cold weather (at night and at the top).
+-Clothing for cold weather (at night and at the top when its coldest).

 Keep in mind that you should have at least 4 layers for your upper body.